OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/rules/index.md

 --8<-- "enumerate.html"

-# DRAFT: Deployment Technology Rules Specification 1.0 Release Candidate
+# Deployment Technology Rules Specification 1.0 Release Candidate

 !!! info "Hidden Information"
     The document does not specify quality assignments at this stage.